anupli/running-ng/docs/src/references/modifier.md

 ### Keys
 `val`: a single string with [shell-like syntax](https://docs.python.org/3/library/shlex.html#shlex.split).
 Multiple classpaths are space separated.
+Environment variables will be expanded.

 ### Description
 Prepend a list of classpaths to the existing classpaths.

 ## `JVMClasspath`
 A backward-compatibility alias of `JVMClasspathAppend`.
+Environment variables will be expanded.

 ## `ProgramArg`
 ### Keys
 `val`: a single string with [shell-like syntax](https://docs.python.org/3/library/shlex.html#shlex.split).
 Multiple arguments are space separated.
+Environment variables will be expanded.

 ### Description
 Specify arguments to a program, as opposed to the runtime.